isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-07-31-post-On Writers and Their Manuscripts.md

 This moment is beautifully described by Agatha Christie:

-You start into it, inflamed by an idea, full of hope, full     indeed of confidence… know just how you are going to   write it, rush for a pencil, and start in an exercise book buoyed up with exaltation.
+“You start into it, inflamed by an idea, full of hope, full indeed of confidence… know just how you are going to   write it, rush for a pencil, and start in an exercise book buoyed up with exaltation.
 You then get into difficulties, don’t see your way out, and finally manage to accomplish more or less what you first meant to accomplish, though losing confidence all the time.
 Having finished it, you know it is absolutely rotten.
-A couple of months later you wonder if it may not be all right after all.
+A couple of months later you wonder if it may not be all right after all.”

 Whenever I pick up, in a library or bookshop, the published volumes of those very manuscripts I had gazed at in awe in the British Museum – still being printed and read by modern readers – I can only marvel at the unchanging quality of the writer’s imagination through time.
 These memories came back to me recently in Singapore when I donated my own manuscripts and associated research materials to the National Library.